The four dimensional Yang--Mills partition function in the vicinity of the vacuum: Introduction and summary

-Our main result can be summarized as follows.
-For more details we refer to Section \ref{three} below. \begin{theorem} Consider a non-supersymmetric ${\rm SU}(2)$ gauge theory with complex coupling constant $\tau\in\C^+$ over the Euclidean $4$-space $(\R^4,\eta)$.
-Take a constant $0<\varepsilon<1$ and consider those ${\rm SU}(2)$ connections $\nabla$ which are {\em in the vicinity of the vacuum} $\nabla^0$ in the sense that $\Vert F_\nabla\Vert_{L^2(\R^4)}<\varepsilon$.
-Let $Z_{\varepsilon}(\R^4,\tau)$ denote the corresponding truncated partition function of the theory obtained by formally Feynman integrating over gauge equivalence classes of ${\rm SU}(2)$ connections in the vicinity of the vacuum.
+After these careful circumscriptions, limitations and clarifications our main {\it formal} result can be summarized as follows.
+For the very technical details we refer to Sections \ref{three} and \ref{four} below. \begin{theorem} Consider a non-supersymmetric pure ${\rm SU}(2)$ gauge theory with complex coupling constant $\tau\in\C^+$ over the Euclidean $4$-space $(\R^4,\eta)$.
+Take a constant $0<\varepsilon<\sqrt{8}\pi$ and consider those ${\rm SU}(2)$ connections $\nabla$ which are close to the flat connection $\nabla^0$ in the sense that $\Vert F_\nabla\Vert_{L^2(\R^4)}<\varepsilon$.
+Let $Z_{\varepsilon}(\R^4,\tau)$ denote the corresponding {\em truncated partition function} of the theory obtained by formally Feynman integrating the exponentiated Yang--Mills action over gauge equivalence classes of ${\rm SU}(2)$ connections close to the flat connection against a formal measure provided by the round sphere $(S^4,g_R)$ of radius $R$ which is a one-point conformal compactification of $(\R^4,\eta)$ (hence this formal measure and thus $Z_\varepsilon (\R^4,\tau)$ itself may in principle depend on $R$).